-Theories of Persuasive Communication ADV 382J Elective Elective/Minor
+Theories of Persuasive Communication ADV 383J

+Advertising Elective

+Elective/Supporting coursework

-Thesis A Minor Elective
+Thesis A Supporting coursework Advertising Elective

-Graduate Campaigns ADV 391K Thesis B Elective/minor
+Graduate Campaigns ADV 391K Thesis B Elective/Supporring coursework

 ABOUT THE THESIS

 Within the Master's Program, a thesis is an extended research project developed in and completed in the ADV 698A and ADV 698B graduate courses.
 The Thesis is composed of original research exhibiting a sound theoretical foundation where data is gathered and analyzed, results are reported and discussed.